Shygirl: Early life and career

 Shygirl was born in South London and grew up around Blackheath.
 She is of Grenadian descent.
 She describes herself as a "total homebody" and "delving into fantasy and reading constantly" growing up.
 She was her secondary school's head girl.
 She went on to study practical photography at the University of Bristol, travelling back to London on the weekends for parties.

 Shygirl released her first single "Want More", produced by Sega Bodega in 2016.
 This was the first song released on the Nuxxe label, founded by Shygirl, Sega Bodega, and Coucou Chloe.
 She went on to work with Sega Bodega on her singles "Msry" and "Nvr" in 2017, having featured on his song "CC" earlier in the year.
 In 2018, Shygirl quit her day job at a modelling agency to pursue her music career.

 In May 2018, Shygirl released her debut EP, Cruel Practice, on Nuxxe.
 The EP received positive reviews from Pitchfork, Crack Magazine and Tiny Mix Tapes.

 She featured on Arca's song "Watch" on her 2020 album, Kick I. The pair had previously collaborated on the song "Unconditional", with all of the proceeds from that single going towards Black Lives Matter and Inquest UK.
 In November 2020, she released her second EP, Alias on the Because Music label.
 This EP received positive attention from Pitchfork, Vogue and NME.
 Alias was listed as one of the best EPs of 2020 by audio and music publication MusicNGear.

 In June 2021, Shygirl released a performance film titled "Blu".
 It featured performances of songs from her Alias EP, as well as a new song, titled "BDE" featuring British rapper slowthai.
 She released the song as a single the next day.
 She would later release the BDE 3XL remix EP in September.
 Shygirl and British producer Mura Masa were additionally featured on a remix of Lady Gaga and Blackpink's "Sour Candy" on Lady Gaga's Dawn of Chromatica remix album.

-In September 2022, Shygirl released her debut studio album titled Nymph.
-The album received positive reviews from NME, Crack Magazine and Pitchfork.
+On 30 September 2022, Shygirl released her debut studio album titled Nymph.
+The album received critical acclaim from NME, Crack Magazine and Pitchfork.
+On 15 September 2023, Shygirl was the opening act for the Sugababes' One Night Only concert at The O2 Arena.
+Shygirl appeared as opener across North America from September 15 to October 23, 2024 as part of the Sweat Tour with Charli XCX and Troye Sivan.